Nitron/django-cas-consumer/README.rst

 can then access other services (such as email, calendar, etc) without re-entering her password for each service.
 For more details, see the `CAS wiki <http://www.ja-sig.org/wiki/display/CAS/Home>`_.
+It is meant to be used alongside `django-cas-provider <http://nitron.org/projects/django-cas-provider/>`_.

 INSTALLATION
 =============